spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 To do this we will need to create a server-side representation of the health pack, and add a script to the health pack which can both read its own component data (to check if the health pack is active) as well as that of the player entity (to check if it is injured).
 After that, if conditions are met, it then must also be able to _update_ its own component data (to set itself to "inactive"), and that of the player entity (to grant it health).

-### Creating a UnityGameLogic entity prefab
+### Create a UnityGameLogic entity prefab

-In the FPS starter project the server-side worker is called `UnityGameLogic`.
+In the FPS Starter Project the server-side worker is called `UnityGameLogic`.

 Create a copy of `Assets/Fps/Prefabs/HealthPickup.prefab` in the `Assets/Resources/Prefabs/UnityGameLogic/` folder.
 Because this prefab will only be used for instantiating server-side game objects, the visual components are not needed, so feel free to remove the child renderers.
 Respectively, the `Box Collider` is not needed for client-side workers, so you can remove that from `Assets/Resources/Prefabs/UnityClient/HealthPickup.prefab` if you wish.
 Make sure you keep it in the `UnityGameLogic` copy of the prefab as we are about to use it to track player collisions with the health pack.